Junichiro Owaki

 idea that “the existence should be recognized in relations” when they

 started to talk about material duality and uncertainty.
-It meant a lot to
+It meant a lot

 me that I was introduced at this time to the universal philosophy of Alfred